the-ginger-geek/wall-e/API_DOCUMENTATION.md

-# WALL-E Robot Control Protocol
+# WALL-E Robot Control Protocol (DEPRECATED)

+**⚠️ DEPRECATED: This documentation is for the legacy Python TCP server.
+Please use the new Dart TCP server documentation.**

+**➡️ See [DART_TCP_API_DOCUMENTATION.md](DART_TCP_API_DOCUMENTATION.md) for the current API.**

+---

-This document describes the TCP/IP protocol for controlling the WALL-E robot programmatically.
+This document describes the legacy TCP/IP protocol for controlling the WALL-E robot programmatically using the deprecated Python server.

-## Connection Details
+## Connection Details (Legacy Python Server)
 ```
 Host: 192.168.0.155 (or your robot's IP)
-Port: 5000
+Port: 5000 (DEPRECATED - Dart server uses 5001)
 Protocol: TCP/IP
 ```

-## Protocol Overview
+## Protocol Overview (Legacy)

-The Wall-E robot uses a simple text-based TCP/IP protocol.
-Commands are sent as plain text strings, and responses are returned as JSON objects.
+The legacy Wall-E Python server used a simple text-based TCP/IP protocol.
+Commands were sent as plain text strings, and responses were returned as JSON objects.

+**Note: The new Dart server uses JSON requests and responses on port 5001.**

 ### Connection Flow
 1. Connect to the robot via TCP socket